 Sedona is one of the most famous mountain bike destinations on earth.
 This sacred and powerful place is home to an extensive trail system with unparalleled options for mountain biking.
 Sedona’s unique location between the Colorado Plateau and Upper Sonoran Desert yields astounding red rock vistas above desert scenery.
 Sedona is a perfect biking destination for the off-season months when the rest of the country’s trails are covered in snow.

-- The West Sedona Tour is a 13.1-mile singletrack loop with lots of turns, some climbing and descending, and the opportunity to link together 8 classic West Sedona trails.
+- The West Sedona Tour is a 13.1-mile singletrack loop in the Dry Creek area of Northwest Sedona.
+Link 8 classic West Sedona trails with lots of turns, some climbing and descending and scenic Sedona vistas.
 It can also be added to other trails like the Chuckwagon-Mescal-Long Canyon Loop (see #2) for a longer ride.
 These trails are some of the best riding in West Sedona, featuring the red rock terrain that Sedona is famous for.

 - Rating: 4.7 (130)

 - Ascent: 921’ Descent: -934’ High: 4,721’ Low: 4,482’

 - The Chuckwagon-Mescal-Long Canyon trail is a 9.1-mile singletrack loop also in the Dry Creek area.
 Riders who are in Sedona for their first time will find this trail a good introduction to Sedona without the strenuous climbs of other trails in the area.
 This figure eight loop has smooth singletrack and is moderately challenging, with gorgeous red rock scenery.